What does the Bible say about pornography?Question: "What does the Bible say about pornography?"

-By far, the most searched for terms on the internet are related to pornography.
+Answer: By far, the most searched for terms on the internet are related to pornography.
 Pornography is rampant in the world today.
 Perhaps more than anything else, Satan has succeeded in twisting and perverting sex.
 He has taken what is good and right (loving sex between a husband and wife) and replaced it with lust, pornography, adultery, rape, and homosexuality.
 Pornography can be the first step on a very slippery slope of ever-increasing wickedness and immorality (Romans 6:19).
 The addictive nature of pornography is well documented.
-Just as a drug user must consume greater and more powerful quantities of drugs to achieve the same high, pornography drags a person deeper and deeper into hard-core sexual addictions and ungodly desires.
+Just as a drug user must consume greater quantities of drugs or more powerful drugs to achieve the same “high,” pornography drags a person deeper and deeper into hard-core sexual addictions and ungodly desires.

 For those involved in pornography, God can and will give the victory.
 Are you involved with pornography and desire freedom from it?
 Here are some steps to victory: 1) Confess your sin to God (1 John 1:9).
 2) Ask God to cleanse, renew, and transform your mind (Romans 12:2).
-3) Ask God to fill your mind with Philippians 4:8.
+3) Ask God to fill your mind with things that are true, honorable, just, pure, lovely, and commendable (Philippians 4:8).
 4) Learn to possess your body in holiness (1 Thessalonians 4:3-4).
 5) Understand the proper meaning of sex and rely on your spouse alone to meet that need (1 Corinthians 7:1-5).
 6) Realize that if you walk in the Spirit, you will not fulfill the lusts of the flesh (Galatians 5:16).
 7) Take practical steps to reduce your exposure to graphic images.
 Install pornography blockers on your computer, limit television and video usage, and find another Christian who will pray for you and help keep you accountable.